-Intelligent lightweight construction has been part of Porsche DNA since 1948 – for both technological and ecological reasons.
-And, of course, with competitive advantages in mind.
-In motorsport, weight is increasingly the number one factor of success.
-Lightweight construction is therefore the basis for low consumption values combined with outstanding performance.
+Intelligent lightweight construction has been fundamental to the Porsche identity since 1948, for both technical and ecological reasons.
+This forms the basis for achieving low fuel consumption values in conjunction with outstanding performance.

-On the technical side, various components are made with a high proportion of aluminium, magnesium, plastics and super-high-strength sheet steel.
-The materials used have been selected for their ability to withstand load, yet they are considerably lighter overall than conventional steel.
+On the technical side, we use a high proportion of aluminium, magnesium, plastics and super-high-strength sheet steel.
+The materials used have been selected for their ability to withstand load, yet they are considerably lighter than conventional steel.

 On the ecological side, all materials used are meticulously selected.
-Each lightweight material is easily recyclable and all plastic components are labelled to facilitate separation for recycling.
+All synthetic components are easily recyclable and each material is labelled to facilitate its separation for recycling.
 The reduction in the number of plastic variants helps to ensure more efficient recycling.
 Recycled plastics are used where they meet our exacting technical requirements.

 In short, the 911 is around 95% recoverable.